-After the parties have had time to perform discovery, the Court will order a formal mediation, even if you participated in the pre-suit mediation.
-This mediation will be much like the pre-suit mediation.
 Mediation is a confidential, informal conference where the parties to a dispute meet with a neutral, impartial person called a mediator, in an effort to reach a mutually acceptable agreement.
-A judge or jury is not present during Mediation; only the lawyers, the parties, and the mediator.
+A judge or jury is not present during a Mediation; only the lawyers, the parties, and the mediator.
 The mediator controls the Mediation, but does not have authority to make a binding decision or force the parties to accept a settlement with which they are not satisfied.
 The mediator helps the parties voluntarily reach a settlement of the dispute.
 He or she is not to be biased in favor of either party, but may bring up positive and negative issues in an attempt to have all parties understand the entire case.

 If mediation is scheduled in your case, we will provide to you the Mediation Preparation Booklet that many clients have found helpful to prepare them for their deposition.
 The booklet discusses many topics relating to mediation including the purpose of mediation and what to wear.
-If your mediation is within several weeks and you have not yet received the Mediation Preparation Booklet, please write to us immediately and we will forward you a copy for your review.
+If your mediation is within several weeks and you have not yet received the Mediation Preparation Booklet, please write to us immediately.